ThreatMetrix Selects Verne Global to Expand Data Center Footprint

 "The pace of growth that ThreatMetrix is experiencing requires that we expand our data center footprint, and we are committed to doing that in the most efficient and sustainable way possible," said Phil Steffora, Chief Security Officer and SVP of Technical Operations for ThreatMetrix.
 "The low operating costs and green power sources provided by Verne Global made this the ideal selection to best serve our growing global customer base, across diverse geographies and regulatory landscapes."

-"ThreatMetrix represents the type of forward-looking, data-intensive companies that is turning to Verne Global's campus in Iceland to manage workload optimization and stay ahead of changing data and computing challenges that companies will face as they look to scale," said CEO of Verne Global, Jeff Monroe.
-"As application processing requirements expand, Verne Global provides the flexible, yet stable support to help ThreatMetrix deliver the security, resiliency and disaster recovery requirements its customers demand.
-In addition, the power availability that we have in Iceland will allow ThreatMetrix to scale their deployment as the needs of the company expand, while enjoying the capacity and low-cost afforded by the Verne Global campus."
+"ThreatMetrix represents the type of forward-looking, data-intensive companies that are turning to Verne Global to manage workload optimization and stay ahead of data and computing challenges as they look to scale," said CEO of Verne Global, Jeff Monroe.
+"As application processing requirements continue to accelerate, Verne Global is able to provide ThreatMetrix with the reliability, security and seamless expansion that it demands."

 ThreatMetrix joins a growing, international cluster of industry-leading businesses, including BMW Group, Volkswagen, Datto, and Earlham Institute that are capitalizing on Verne Global's access to Iceland's power grid to lower operational costs and for its capacity to scale to meet future computing requirements.